crbassett/theobibs/README.md

 # theobibs
 A collection of BibTeX files useful for pastors and theologians.
 Prepared and managed by Rev. Caleb R. Bassett.

-I have created this repository to house a collection of BibTeX files (plain text bibliographies) that are useful for use by pastors and theologians.
+I have created this repository to house a collection of BibTeX files (plain text bibliographies) that are useful for pastors and theologians.

 ## How to use